-Dermal Fillers - Juvederm and Restylene
+Dermal Fillers - Juvederm

-Dermal fillers like Juvederm, Restylane and collagen are used to soften and reduce lines and wrinkles, for lip enhancement and to produce a "liquid face lift" through volumising areas where there has been loss of fat.
+Dermal fillers like Juvederm, collagen are used to soften and reduce lines and wrinkles, for lip enhancement and to produce a "liquid face lift" through volumising areas where there has been loss of fat.

 Dermal fillers are gel-like substances injected into the skin to physically lift and sculpt it, correcting wrinkles, folds, scars and asymmetries of the face.
 Dermal fillers are used for sculpting, shaping lips, cheeks, down turned mouth corners, chin and jawline as well as for lip enlargement.
 For the most part dermal fillers are replacing fat transfer because dermal fillers are less invasive and more reliable for facial rejuvenation than fat transfer.

 The safest dermal fillers are gels made from hyaluranon (a carbohydrate) that last for only a limited period of time.
 Because hyaluranon is naturally present in the skin, but declines with aging, fillers made from these substances are an ideal choice for rejuvenation.
 Collagen has largely been replaced by hyaluranon fillers like Juvederm.

 Think of the face as it ages as being like a partially deflated balloon.
 The loss of fat, bone absorption and reduced muscle tone causes the face to deflate leading to flattening of the cheek structure, lines and wrinkles plus or minus sagging of the jowls.
 Replacing the fat with dermal fillers re-inflates the face producing a very natural look that generally takes years off the facial features.
 Generally this will give a much more "natural" appearance than a facelift.
 We call this process "volumising" or the "liquid facelift".